 Huntington Branch Library: November 2 at 10:30AM.

-At the Plumb on 9/27 at 3PM.
+At the Plumb Memorial Library on 3/28 at 3PM.
 Let us know what you want from the library – help with library décor, teen collections and planning teen activities.
 Teen Advisory Board Meetings last about 90 minutes and we have snacks!
 Drop in or apply to be a permanent member – must be 13 to 19 years; permanent members earn volunteer hours.
+Meetings are held the last Friday of the month unless otherwise noted.

-At the Branch on 12/13 at 1PM.
+At the Huntington Branch Library on 2/26 at 1PM.
 Join the Friends of the Shelton Libraries as we watch a fascinating movie followed by a lively discussion and dessert.
 This program is held the second and fourth Wednesdays of each month.
 Adults only.

 At the Branch on Thursdays at 11AM.
 Join Danielle as she enchants 2 – 4 year olds with this cozy session.